 Common mistakes to avoid

 Another frequent error is ignoring existing data.
-Stores often have hundreds of impressions on long-tail queries inside Google Search Console but never act on them.
+Stores often have plenty of impressions on long-tail queries inside Google Search Console but never act on them.
 Those queries are pre-qualified opportunities.
 They cost nothing to identify and respond to.

 Bringing it together